sijingzhangzsj0604/docs/docs/cloud/concepts/service.md

 **IT'S DANGEROUS TO DELETE A SERVICE UNLESS YOU KNOW IT'S NO LONGER USED.**
 :::

-Delete all the APIs in the Service before you try to delete the Service, or the delete operation will fail.
+Delete all the routes in the service before you try to delete the Service, or the delete operation will fail.

 To delete a Service, do the following: